arman-mahtabfar/Globalized-Music/src/mdFiles/DEVELOPMENT.md

 ## April 30th, 2019

 * Today I added a test folder with a catch file and a cpp file to test the ofApp helper functions.

 * I am going to focus on adding more counties and test cases.

+* Finally added more test cases for all helper functions.

+* Now I am going to add more countries.
+* In total I have more than 20 countries to choose from random.